Norma Conkling - Obituary

 In lieu of flowers, the family has asked that memorials and donations be directed to Friends of Strays.

-The family will have a graveside service at 11 a.m. on Tuesday, September 8, 2020 at Oakland Cemetery, Princeton, IL, officiated by Reverend Derek C. Boggs.
+A family graveside service was Tuesday, September 8, 2020 at Oakland Cemetery, Princeton, IL.

 Arrangements by Norberg Memorial Home, Inc. & Monuments